 Annie accepts instructions from Defendants and Claimants and is willing to accept instructions on a CFA basis.
 She accepts pro bono instructions via Advocate.

 Annie is a member of AvMA and PNBA.
-She has contributed to PNBA’s Clinical Negligence Conference.
+She delivers talks on areas of interest, including at PNBA’s Clinical Negligence Conference.

 Product Liability